Welcome to Service Dog Laws Kentucky – A Deep Dive

 They do not have the same rights as service dogs under the ADA.
 And this is simply because they are not specifically trained for one person’s disability.
 Some dogs help people just with their mere presence.

-There is good news; the definition of service animal is not as strict!
+There is good news for people who use emotional support animals.
+The definition of service animal is not as strict.
 Check out the definition here:

 Under the Fair Housing Act, an assistance animal, as it’s called, is not a pet, but an animal that works, provides assistance, or performs tasks in order to benefit someone who is living with a disability.